Mediterranean Pesto Pizza: with fresh ingredients, and delicious homemade pizza crust it’s definitely a crowd pleaser!

 - Place all ingredients into a food processor and puree until smooth, with an even consistency.
 Season with salt and pepper to your taste preference.

-At one point, while shooting the pizza, my dad said, “I dunno Jackie, this smells almost like a normal pizza.
+At one point, while shooting this mediterranean pesto pizza, my dad said, “I dunno Jackie, this smells almost like a normal pizza.
 You may be getting the hang of this.”
 Once I was done, he went over to the pizza stone and followed up with a, “Don’t look, I can’t believe I’m doing this, but this is pretty good!”
 I did happen to sneak a blurry picture of him going for it, though.